Gvantsa21/KIU-DS-Project1-Gvantsa-Tchuradze/README.md

 Surprising note: Because steps were generated with a lognormal distribution and clipped to realistic values, the simulated data has more consistent achievers than purely random numbers would — so be careful: how you create synthetic data can change conclusions.

-If you have questions about this repository, email: [your.email@example.com](mailto:Tchuradze.gvantsa@kiu.edu.ge)
+If you have questions about this repository, email: [Tchuradze.gvantsa@kiu.edu.ge](mailto:Tchuradze.gvantsa@kiu.edu.ge)

 ---